Virtuant/hadoop-admin-2019/docs/hive-orc-spark.md

 ### Querying Against the Table

 Now that our schema’s RDD with data has a name, we can use Spark SQL commands to query it.
-Remember the table below is not a Hive table, it is just a RDD we are querying with SQL.
+Remember the table below is not a Hive table, it is just a RDD we are querying with SQL:

 ```scala
 val results = spark.sql("SELECT * FROM yahoo_stocks_temp")
 ```

 The result set returned from the Spark SQL query is now loaded in the results RDD.
-Let’s pretty print it out on the command line.
+Let’s pretty print it out on the command line:

 ```scala
 results.map(t => "Stock Entry: " + t.toString).collect().foreach(println)